Th3Sensei/Password-Generator/README.md

 Can never think off passwords and dummy emails to sign up to stuff?
-This will generate how many emails and passwords you need, It will store them in a txt file in the same directory as the script sending txt files to your webhook is optional if you dont need it feel free to take it out it works for what i use it for just thought it could be useful to others, Have Fun!
+This will generate how many emails and passwords you need, It will store them in a txt file in the same directory as the script.

+sending txt files to your webhook is optional if you dont need it feel free to take it out it works for what i use it for just thought it could be useful to others, Have Fun!